 Bit Transaction– an Escrow payment solution for Bitcoin.
 Bitcoin is like cash but for the internet, with the ability to revolutionize the payment industry.
 Bitcoin has sparked plenty of interest from many power figures including Al Gore, Peter Thiel and Bill Gates.
-The problem for Bitcoin spenders is the security of not knowing if they would receive their purchase or not – Bit Transaction aims to provide the trust and security needed to bring Bitcoin to mainstream adoption.
+The problem for Bitcoin spenders is the security of not knowing if they would receive their purchase or not.

 “We believe Bitcoins greatest potential is as a global payment network, by providing an escrow payment solution for bitcoin, we will change the way you pay online”.